ilyas-hodaiby/Threat-hunting-lab/Hunt04/README.md

 ## Hypothesis

-> After establishing a C2 channel attack , an attacker will attempt to exfiltrate collected data back to their infrastructure.
-This produces anomalous outbound traffic patterns — large data volumes to unusual destinations on non-standard ports — detectable through network log analysis.
+> An attacker targeting a web application will use automated tools to brute force authentication pages, then access admin panels to exfiltrate data.
+This produces anomalous HTTP traffic patterns — high request volumes from single IPs using attack tool user agents — detectable through web log analysis.

 ---